JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

 ![Directory Structure After Build]({{ url_for('tutorial_img', filename='native/gradle-for-kotlin-native/dir-after-build.png')}}))

 We can see that there is a new `build` directory with a subdirectory for each target.
-Inside this folder we have the actual executable with the name we passed to the the parameter `program` in the build script.
+Inside this we have the actual executable with the name we passed to the the parameter `program` in the build script.

 ## Building and referencing a library